wendahere/JAWS/path/to/Sean.md

 vi) After that it will download the programe and now you have micropython on your ESP32

-vii) Then, you can step up the web server,**Wifi-Client**: [](https://randomnerdtutorials.com/micropython-wi-fi-manager-esp32-esp8266/)
-[Copy This To Your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in **Mi&rarr;cropython Device as wifimgr.py**
+vii) Then, you can step up the web server,**Wifi-Client**: [The full tutorial here.](https://randomnerdtutorials.com/micropython-wi-fi-manager-esp32-esp8266/) But otherwise, [copy this to your Thonny](https://raw.githubusercontent.com/tayfunulu/WiFiManager/master/wifimgr.py) & save this file in your **Micropython Device as wifimgr.py**
-&rarr; Thirdly, [Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**
+[Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**

 &rarr; Next, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**